-Notice to Members.
+NOTICE TO MEMBERS REQUIRED.
 Unless the governing documents require longer period of notice, members must be given notice of the time and place of board meetings at least four (4) days prior to the meeting.
 (Civ.
 Code § 4920(a).)
 Notice can be given by general delivery (Civ.
 Code § 4920(c).)
 Notice, which must include an agenda, may be given by any of the following methods:

-- Posted in Common Areas.
+- Posted in a Prominent Location.
 Posting the notice in a prominent location that is accessible to all members, if the location has been designated for the posting of general notices by the association in the annual policy statement, prepared pursuant to Section 5310.
 (Civ.
 Code § 4045(a)(3)).

 Types of Meetings.
 There are different notice requirements for emergency meetings, executive sessions, and membership meetings.
-In addition, if the meeting will be held entirely by video or teleconference, instructions must be included in the notice telling members how to log into the meeting or dial in by phone.
+In addition, if the meeting will be held entirely by video or teleconference, additional instructions must be included in the notice of meeting.

 Request for Mailing.
 Members can request that individual notice of board meetings.